Fourth of July learning: Kick it up a notch, stimulate dialogue, offer history, make it fun

 * What is a democracy?

 * What is the Bill of Rights?
 The Constitution?
-The Amendments and how they were instituted?
-The Gettysburg Address and Emancipation Proclamation and how they shaped Civil Rights.
+The Amendments?
+How were they instituted?
+The Gettysburg Address?
+Emancipation Proclamation?
+How did they shape Civil Rights?

 * Why is the Civil War essential to understanding American history?